Halo SEO

 Based on the data, six priorities emerge for university web teams — ordered by impact and implementation effort.

-With average LCP at 28.8s, this is the most critical metric.
+• Fix LCP — target under 2.5 secondsWith average LCP at 28.8s, this is the most critical metric.
 Start with image optimisation, lazy loading, and server response time improvements.
 Universities on shared hosting should consider migration to a performance-optimised host.

-Cloudflare's free tier alone can reduce FCP by 30-50%.
+• Implement CDN for the 113 universities without oneCloudflare’s free tier alone can reduce FCP by 30-50%.
 For universities serving students across India, a CDN ensures consistent performance regardless of geographic location.

-70 universities on WordPress can achieve dramatic improvements through configuration alone.
-A proper caching setup (page cache, browser cache, minification) is a day's work for 50-70% improvement.
+• WordPress sites: install caching and image optimisation plugins70 universities on WordPress can achieve dramatic improvements through configuration alone.
+A proper caching setup (page cache, browser cache, minification) is a day’s work for 50-70% improvement.

-Accessibility affects both compliance and SEO.
+• Improve accessibility scores (currently averaging 78)Accessibility affects both compliance and SEO.
 Common fixes: add alt text to images, improve colour contrast ratios, add proper heading hierarchy, and ensure keyboard navigation works on all interactive elements.

-136 universities still load jQuery (often multiple versions).
+• Upgrade from jQuery to modern alternatives136 universities still load jQuery (often multiple versions).
 For WordPress sites, defer or remove jQuery where possible.
 For custom sites, consider modern alternatives that reduce page weight and improve load times.

-90% have Google Analytics but only 66% use Tag Manager.
+• Close the Google Tag Manager gap90% have Google Analytics but only 66% use Tag Manager.
 GTM enables better tracking, A/B testing, and marketing tag management without developer involvement — critical for marketing teams at scale.

-Private vs Deemed: Performance Comparison
+Private vs Deemed: performance comparison

 Unlike SERP visibility where private universities lead significantly, technical performance is more evenly matched.
 Deemed universities slightly outperform on raw Lighthouse scores — but both types fall short of acceptable thresholds.